nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `FlashBack` and the **Actor** is the `user`, unless specified otherwise) <br /><br />
-**Use case: UC01 - Add a flash card**
+**Use case: UC01 - Add a flashcard**

 **MSS**

-1. User requests to add a new flash card into the list.
+1. User requests to add a new flashcard into the list.
 2. FlashBack adds the new flashcard.

    Use case ends.